 - Always start with a optimum quantity of water at the beginning as noted in the recipe.
 Later as needed or depending on the consistency you desire, add warm water and mash the khichdi.

 - Don't add too many spices.
-Khichdi should tastes of lentils and rice and its supposed to be a mellow dish.
+Khichdi should taste of lentils and rice and its supposed to be a mellow dish.

 - You can add 1-2 chopped green chilies to the tempering that goes on top if you like to add a little heat to khichdi.